ericem/sprintkit/README.rst

 Help and Documentation
 ======================

+You can read the `latest documentation <http://sprintkit.readthedocs.org/>`_ online at Read The Docs.
+There you will also find a `PDF version <http://media.readthedocs.org/pdf/sprintkit/latest/sprintkit.pdf>`_ for those that want a nicely formatted paper copy.

 SprintKit contains extensive Doc Strings, so the quickest way to learn it is to use it from the Python shell::